eduardoschulz/TODO-list/README.md

 **Clone and run for simple and ad free TODO list.**

 This is a minimal Electron based application TODO list.
 The objective of this project is to improve ours coding abilities, expecially with javascript.
-This is NOT a KISS (Keep it simple stupid) filosofy application, but we tried to do as simple as possible for a JS program.
+This is NOT a KISS (Keep it simple stupid) philosophy application, but we tried to do as simple as possible for a JS program.

 **Concept**
 Just the essential, no stupid features.
 No functional graphical actions and useless buttons.